christofmuc/dw8000_wav2syx/README.md

 # Download and Usage

 This tool is implemented in [Python](https://python.org), so you will need a working python installation (version 3.6 and newer).
+Python is available for Windows, Mac OS, and Linux, of course.
 If you have that, installation of the tool is as easy as installing it from [pypi](https://pypi.org/project/dw8000-wav2syx-christofmuc/)

     pip install dw8000_wav2syx-christofmuc

-This will install three command line tools, of which you will probably wnat to use only one.
-To convert a WAV file into a SYX file that you can e.g. send to your Korg with Midi-OX, just type
+This will install three command line tools, of which you will probably want to use only one.
+To convert a WAV file into a SYX file that you can e.g. send to your Korg with [MIDI-OX](http://www.midiox.com/), just type

     dw8000_wav2syx --store True "Volume 8.wav" Volume8.syx